The total student loan debt level in the United States is more than $1.3 trillion, according to the Federal Reserve.

 3. Student Loan Debt Forces Graduates to Live With Parents

 The burden of student loan debt makes living rent-free with parents much more appealing after college.
-According to the TD Ameritrade Young Money Survey from 2017, almost 40 percent of students either expected to move back home or did move back home to live with their parents after graduation.
+Almost 40 percent of students either expected to move back home or did move back home to live with their parents after graduation, according to the TD Ameritrade Young Money Survey from 2017.
 Parents are spending thousands of dollars a year supporting their adult children.

 4. Student Loan Debt Delays Homeownership